cjbaar/prusa-mmu-12x/README.md

 understand, but this keeps things simpler.
 With the amount of work Prusa has to the stock code, it just doesn't make sense to try re-writing it anymore.

-### The Bad News

-With a new MMU3 kit, I had no issues compiling and uploading the firmware, using my custom `config.h` file.
-However, I was not able to make this work with my existing (MMU2S) board.
-The boards are more-or-less identical, and I don't think it is a hardware issue.

-I can flash
-the firmware and it starts up, but the printer does not receive communication from it.
-There are notes in the config hinting at issues with EEPROM when changing the number of filaments.
-I have also tried erasing the EEPROM, as indicated, but it still won't function.

-If anyone else has better luck re-using an old board, please let me know.
-Otherwise, for now, it looks like you will (unfortunately?) need to purchase an actual MMU3 kit -- or at least the control board -- in order to make this work.

 ### The Potential (Unknown) News

 At the moment, flashing the MMU firmware is a relatively simple process, and the current